B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Abstract

 \section{Abstract}

-Recently, Vision Large Language Models (VLLMs) integrated with vision encoders have shown promising performance in vision understanding.
-The key of VLLMs is to encode visual content into sequences of visual tokens, enabling VLLMs to simultaneously process both visual and textual content.
-However, understanding videos, especially long videos, remain a challenge to VLLMs as the number of visual tokens grows rapidly when encoding videos, resulting in the risk of exceeding the context window of VLLMs and introducing heavy computation burden.
+Recently, Vision Large Language Models (VLLMs) with integrated vision encoders have shown promising performance in vision understanding.
+They encode visual content into sequences of visual tokens, enabling joint processing of visual and textual data.
+However, understanding videos, especially long videos, remains a challenge as the rapid growth of visual tokens during video encoding risks exceeding VLLMs' context window length and significantly escalates computational cost.
 To restrict the number of visual tokens, existing VLLMs either: (1) uniformly downsample videos into a fixed number of frames or (2) reducing the number of visual tokens encoded from each frame.
-We argue the former solution neglects the rich temporal cue in videos and the later overlooks the spatial details in each frame.
-In this work, we present Balanced-VLLM (B-VLLM): a novel VLLM framework that aims to effectively leverage task relevant spatio-temporal cues while restricting the number of visual tokens under the VLLM context window length.
-At the core of our method, we devise a text-conditioned adaptive frame selection module to identify frames relevant to the visual understanding task.
-The selected frames are then de-duplicated using a temporal frame token merging technique.
-The visual tokens of the selected frames are processed through a spatial token sampling module and an optional spatial token merging strategy to achieve precise control over the token count.
-Experimental results show that B-VLLM is effective in balancing the number of frames and visual tokens in video understanding, yielding superior performance on various video understanding benchmarks.
-Our code is available at \hyperlink{https://github.com/zhuqiangLu/B-VLLM}{https://github.com/zhuqiangLu/B-VLLM}.
+We argue that the former neglects temporal dynamics in videos, while the latter fails to preserve spatial details within individual frame.
+In this work, we propose Balanced-VLLM (B-VLLM), a novel VLLM framework designed to model task relevant spatio-temporal cues, while restricting the number of visual tokens within the VLLM's context window length.
+Central to our framework is a text-conditioned adaptive frame selection module that dynamically identifies task-relevant frames, which are further de-duplicated with a temporal frame token merging strategy.
+The visual tokens of these frames then undergo spatial token sampling and an optional spatial token merging strategy for granular control against the token budget.
+Experiments demonstrate the effectiveness of B-VLLM in balancing the number of frames and visual tokens, moreover, our proposed method introduces 10\% performance gain on MVBench.
+Code is available at \href{https://github.com/zhuqiangLu/B-VLLM.git}{https://github.com/zhuqiangLu/B-VLLM.git}.